-I (Shawn Michael Bullock) attended the University of Waterloo (Waterloo, Ontario, Canada) from 1995-2000 as a part of the Waterloo-Queen’s Science Teaching Option.
-I completed an Honours Co-operative degree in Physics, with a focus on astrophysics.
-In 1997-1998, I was fortunate to be a part of a radically restructured B.Ed. program at Queen’s University (Kingston, Ontario, Canada) that placed teacher candidates in host schools on the first day of school.
-These early lessons in the power of learning from experience had a profound impact on how I thinks about teaching and learning.
+I (Shawn Michael Bullock) attended the University of Waterloo (Waterloo, Ontario, Canada) from 1995-2000 as a part of the Waterloo-Queen’s Science Teaching Option, earning two undergraduate degrees at the same time.
+I graduated with an Honours (Co-op) B.Sc. degree in Physics, with a focus on astrophysics, and a B.Ed. in Education.
+I completed the requirements for this second degree in 1997-1998, when I was fortunate to be a part of a radically restructured teacher education program at Queen’s University (Kingston, Ontario, Canada) that placed teacher candidates in host schools on the first day of school.
+These early lessons in the power of learning from experience had a profound impact on how I think about teaching and learning.

 I began my teaching career as a physics teacher at a mid-size Toronto high school in Toronto District School Board while teaching physics part-time for a large community college.
 I started a thesis-based M.Ed. degree part-time at Queen’s University in 2002 so that I could explore my interest in using active-learning pedagogy in the physics classroom.
 I was particularly interested in creating classroom experiences that help students develop a conceptual understanding of physics.
 Three years into my career as a secondary school teacher, I accepted a unique position as a seconded teacher for a large secondary school in York Region District School Board.
 It was in this capacity as a “learning plus” teacher with a focus on language and literacy education that I had the opportunity to teach with colleagues from across the curriculum.
 I particularly enjoyed the opportunity to teach alongside colleagues from each subject area–a unique experiences that helped me articulate how I understand different types of knowledge used by teachers–and quickly found that I had developed an interest in how teachers’ learn to teach from professional experiences.